-This joyous event happened quite regularly when my toddler was a new bub as it was about as social as I could be after 7pm.
-The ‘lesson‘ part came from me telling the baby everything I was doing.
-Technically, I was telling my sister as well, but I don’t think she really ever listened…she was there for the wine and free food (students…)
+The ‘lesson’ part came into play because I had a new baby and I would spend while I cooked telling her everything that I was doing.
+Technically, I was telling my sister as well, but I don’t think she really ever listened…she was there for the wine and free food (starving students…)

-I tend to serve this with a dark, leafy salad and a big glass of wine (for memories sake ya know).
-But I still think it was better that night we picked at it over a glass of terrible pretend wine, sitting at the island bench, with a little chubby bubby receiving a running commentary of the whole event.
+My favorite way is to serve this up with a side of dark, leafy salad and a nice glass of wine (for memories sake ya know).
+But I still think it was better that night we picked at it over a glass of terrible cheap wine, sitting at the island bench, chatting to the baby.

 - 1 medium cauliflower